-A.6 Self-identification Form
+A.6 Self-Identification Form

-All applicants are required to submit a Self-identification Form (Please see B.12.
+All applicants are required to submit a Self-Identification Form (Please see B.12.
 Application Attachments) when applying for funding; however applicants may select "I prefer not to answer" for any or all of the questions, without consequences to the application.
 This self-identification information will be used by the funders for statistical purposes only, and will NOT be shared with Lay Reviewers or members of the Selection Committee in an identifiable form.
+Self-identification statistics will always be reported in aggregate form to ensure confidentiality.